 find

-find is one of the most useful Linux/Unix tools around, but most people use only a fraction of its power.
-Many Linux/Unix questions seen online can be solved using the find command alone; it's simply a matter of becoming familiar with its options.
+find is one of the most useful Linux/Unix tools in the toolbelt, but most people use only a fraction of its power.
+Many Linux/Unix questions seen online can be solved using the find command alone, getting familiar with its main functionality is one of the best things you can do for yourself in the long-term.

-The power of find lets you do anything from finding all your .jpg files to seeing "all of Michael's files that have the execute bit set and have been modified since yesterday."
-When combined with xargs, a properly wielded find command can make many common tasks ten times easier.
+find lets you do anything from finding all your .jpg files to seeing “all of Michael’s text documents that have the execute bit set and have been modified since yesterday.”
+And when combined with exec or xargs, a properly constructed command can make quick work of some very heavy tasks.

-Let's start simple and get progressively more advanced.
-To begin with we'll look at finding things by name.
-Remember that the first argument you give find is where to look.
+Let’s start simple by looking for things by name.
+Remember that thefirst argument you give find is where to look.

 find . -name "*.jpg"